LiYanan2004/ChatBot/README.md

 ### Enter your API_KEY

-When you first open ChatBot, it will ask for your API_KEY, but you can set it later.
+When you first open ChatBot, it will ask for your API_KEY.

 ![](/imgs/api-key-startup.png)

+Also, you can set it later through the button on the side bar.

 ![](/imgs/api-key-toolbar.png)